Brianlangt/alx-low_level_programming/0x00-hello_world/README.md

 0 - Script that runs a C file through the preprocessor and save the result into another file 1 - Compile code but dont link
+2 - Generate asssembly file for a C file